photo of woman playing with her children

 Not many of us like to admit it when we’re wrong, but I think it’s important to do so, especially to a loved one.
 I apologize to my kids on a regular basis when warranted; I keep it simple.
 “Wow, I’m so sorry I was late picking you up because I was on the phone with my friend.
 Your time is just as important as mine is.
 I will definitely be aware of this when I’m scheduled to get you at soccer this Saturday.”

 What’s your parenting style?
-Let me know your thoughts in the comments below.
+Let me know your thoughts in the comments belowI read every single one and often respond personally!#

 Similar Posts